bhelx/below-c-level/README.md

 hugo server -D
 ```

-## Send PR
+## Submit A PR

-This site is hosted on [Cloudflare Pages](https://pages.cloudflare.com/) and it automatically deployed on merge.
+This site is hosted on [Cloudflare Pages](https://pages.cloudflare.com/) and it is automatically deployed on merge.
 When you submit a PR, the Cloudflare bot will create a preview link.
 Please review your change using this link after creating the PR.